jmnarloch/feign-encoding-spring-cloud-starter/README.md

 }
 ```

+Remember that this does not make automatically *every* response compressed and relies entirely on the server
+configuration.
+It may be selective and compress only specific media type or generally responses above specific
+threshold size.

-You may want also to compress the request payloads in order to do this annotate your configuration class
+You may also want to compress the request payloads.
+In order to do this annotate your configuration class
-with `@EnableFeignAcceptGzipEncoding`.
+with `@EnableFeignContentGzipEncoding`.

 ## Server side setup